We maintain nature reserves

 Care concepts & care planning

-Sustainable management requires long-term planning.
-We develop practical management concepts and annual plans, tailored to target species, vegetation, and land use pressure.
+Sustainable maintenance requires long-term planning.
+We create practical maintenance concepts and annual plans, tailored to target species, vegetation, and usage pressure.

-The Nature Network assumes mandates for the maintenance and care of protected areas.
-We coordinate maintenance operations, monitor implementation, and ensure ecological quality.
+The Nature Network undertakes mandates for the maintenance and management of protected areas.
+We coordinate maintenance work, monitor its execution, and ensure ecological quality.

 We monitor the progress of our measures.
 Through targeted observations and documentation, we ensure that our conservation efforts are effective and that species benefit sustainably.